How to find great cheap domains

 Keywords for SEO

-Adding a popular keyword in your domain name does help for SEO purposes.
-However, you should have your creative juices flowing here so that the name isn't generic.
+Adding a popular keyword in your domain name helps for SEO purposes.
+Have your creative juices flowing to ensure the name isn't generic.